What the what is "2 Favorite Parts"... ?

-Are you a wannabe entrepreneur who struggles with focus?
+Are you a business owner who struggles to tell your story?

 You have expertise.
 You’re motivated.
 You know your sh*t.